Microsoft Graph data connect

 - An ISV building intelligent applications for any Office 365 customer.

 - An enterprise developer building intelligent applications for users inside of your organization that access Office 365 data.

 You can use Microsoft Graph data connect to create new types of applications based on Office 365 data, while taking advantage of the best tooling inside Microsoft Azure.
 You can use Azure Data Factory to move Office 365 data into popular Azure data stores: Azure Data Lake Gen 1 or Gen 2, or Azure Blob Storage.
 Then, you can process the data (using Azure Data Lake Analytics, for example) or move it into an additional store, like Azure SQL Database.
 You can then use the data to service your application's end user scenario.

 Before the Azure Data Factory pipeline can move data from Office 365, a data request consent is sent to the customer's Office 365 administrator-designated data approvers.
 Data movement begins only upon approval by the data approvers.

-Customers who install the application will see the terms of service, the data that is required, the price for each application SKU, and the approximate cost for resource consumption.
-When the properties are specified by the purchaser, the resources are provisioned.
+Customers who install the application can see the terms of service, the data that is required, the price for each application SKU, and the approximate cost for resource consumption.
+When required deployment properties are specified by the purchaser, the resources are provisioned.
 This includes the Data Factory pipeline that begins extracting data.
 You provide a readme for your application that explains when to expect the installation to be complete, how to use the application, and how to get support.

 To get started developing Microsoft Graph data connect applications, see Overview of Microsoft Graph data connect.